reneehu/madlibs-ui-challenge/README.md

 2.custom: styles that I added for the project.

-All new less files are included in App.less
+All new less files are included in `App.less`.
+Meida Queries are used to adjust some styles badsed on screen size (mobile, tablet and larger screens). `transition` is used on form input field when it expands, `animation` have been used for the main container&form fade-in and the form error msg animation.
+Flex box is used for positioning the madlib form elements,

 ## Thank you for accepting Flocabulary's UI/UX/CSS challenge!